fbpx

 Easy Runs

-Easy runs help develop your aerobic base and get your legs and feet used to the mileage needed to train for your 5k.
-Easy runs should be “easy” in terms of pace.
+Easy runs help develop your aerobic base and get your legs and feet used to the mileage needed to train for your 5K.
+Easy runs should be “easy” and run at a comfortable pace.

-Run at a comfortable, conversational pace, which is approximately an effort of 5-6 on a scale of 1-10, where 10 is max effort.
+Run at a conversational pace, which is approximately an effort of 3-4 on a scale of 1-10, where 10 is the max effort.

 Your exact pace during an easy run isn’t important, so you don’t even need to use a GPS watch if you don’t want to.